jasondavies/tt-isa-documentation/WormholeB0/NoC/Counters.md

 Various counters are incremented (or occasionally decremented) at various points in the lifetime of a NoC request, with this varying based on the type of request.
 See below sections for details.

+> [!WARNING]
+> If software initiates an NIU request [by writing to `NOC_CMD_CTRL`](MemoryMap.md#noc_cmd_ctrl) and then immediately reads from an NIU counter, [RISCV memory ordering](../TensixTile/BabyRISCV/MemoryOrdering.md) rules should be consulted to ensure that the read and the write are not reordered.
+To ensure correct ordering in this particular scenario, it suffices to read back from `NOC_CMD_CTRL` before performing the first counter read.

 ## Atomic requests

 At the initiating NIU, as software writes to `NOC_CMD_CTRL`: